KUMAON HILLS TRAVEL GUIDE

 TRIP TO ALMORA AND ABOUT BURANSH:-

 We were on a road trip via Almora to Pithoragarh.
 It was a drowsy picturesque hamlet at a distance of 170 kilometers from Nainital, bestowing a nice view of the majestic Himalayas.
-Situated at an average elevation of 5000 feet above sea level, it got the district town status after being separated out from Almora.
+Situated at an average elevation of 5000 feet above sea level, it got the district town status after separation from Almora.

 There was nothing much to see at Pithoragarh.
 But the journey from Nainital via Almora was the most enjoyable part of the trip.
 As the crowded hill station had various charms of its own which added colorful pages to our memories.